-- Great to grab from the fridge or freezer when you crave something sweet.
+- Quick dessert- this is great to grab from the fridge or freezer when you crave something sweet after lunch or dinner!

-- A healthy dessert that is vegan, keto, low sugar, gluten-free and dairy-free!
+- Healthy- a healthy dessert that is vegan, keto, low sugar, gluten-free and dairy-free!

 To make this recipe, you will need 5 simple ingredients.
 Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.